 Call Student Counseling Services at (213) 740-7711.

-Welcome to Counseling Services.
-We are dedicated to providing a broad range of quality programs to assist you during your time at USC.
+Student Counseling Services is dedicated to providing a broad range of quality programs to assist you during your time at USC.
 All of our services reflect our strong commitment to diversity and to the individual needs of students on the University Park Campus.
 Through self-reflection, evaluation by national accrediting agencies, and your feedback, we continue to enhance our services.

 We encourage you to utilize our services and view us as part of your support system.
 We hope we can be of assistance to you so that you may accomplish all you set out to do here at USC.